WojtekMs/Bomberman/README.md

 - Sometimes explosion doesn't show up
 - Displaying player health
 - Bomb's range should be based on distance to wall
+- Change img file paths so launching game will be possible in `build/`